Q: How are decisions made for an incapacitated person without a living will?

 State laws on life-sustaining treatment and advance directives vary quite a bit.
 Thus, it is important to consult with an experienced attorney who can help you draft a living will that will state your wishes.
 Communicating your wishes to a family member or drafting them in an informal document may not be enough to legally ensure your wishes are carried out.

 A living will is the best way to ensure your wishes for life-sustaining measures are respected and your family is not left making difficult decisions on your behalf.
-Have an attorney help you draft a legally sound living will and provide copies to the executor of your will, your loved ones and your health care providers.
+A Personal Family Lawyer® can help you draft a legally sound living will and provide copies to the executor of your will, your loved ones and your health care providers.

 Despite the importance of living wills, many people are unaware of the undue burden placed on family members to make decisions in dire situations.
 Don’t leave your family members at this risk.
 Make difficult decisions now to spare your loved ones from having to make them while grief-stricken.
 Start by sitting down with a Personal Family Lawyer®.
 They can walk you through creating a legally sound living will that will express your wishes at the end of your life.